home-assistant/developers.home-assistant/docs/asyncio_thread_safety.md

 #### async_write_ha_state

 When writing the state of an entity from a thread other than the event loop thread, instead use `self.schedule_update_ha_state`

+#### hass.config_entries.async_update_entry

+Updating config entry must be done in the event loop thread.
+There is no sync API to update config entries.
+If it is not a mistake that the calling function is running in another thread, use `hass.add_job` to schedule a function in the event loop that calls `hass.config_entries.async_update_entry`.